Multi-Factor Authentication

 1. Log in to the Veeam Backup & Replication console as an administrator.

-3. Deselect the Require two-factor authentication for interactive logon check box.
+3. Clear the Enable multi-factor authentication (MFA) check box.

 4. Click OK.